-Resources to help PLWH quit using tobacco (useful for both PLWH and providers)
+Resources to help people living with HIV (PLWH) quit using tobacco (useful for both PLWH and providers)

 This document includes an extensive list of resources for assisting PLWH to quit tobacco, including videos that teach motivational interviewing techniques, Michigan Tobacco Quitline information, and PLWH testimonials.